Steven Webber

 Steven Webber is a fictional character from the American ABC soap opera, General Hospital.
 Steve was born in 1977, the character has appeared briefly in three different storylines, played each time by a different actor.
 As an infant in the late 1970s, the character was portrayed by Martin Hewitt.
 From 2004 to 2005, the character was portrayed as an adult by Shaun Benson.
 In late 2009, Scott Reeves was cast in the role, with Steve initially on recurring status as the head of the ER trauma unit at General Hospital.
 In February 2010, Reeves' status was upgraded to contract.
 Reeves appeared from December 9, 2009 to March 5, 2013.
+Reeves reprised the role when Steven returned from October 24 to October 28, 2024.